Visitor information

 - Family members and support persons can accompany patients to their appointments.

-- Patients and visitors are required to wear a mask if there is a suspected COVID-19 or other respiratory infection with symptoms (runny nose, cough, fever), have been in close contact with or had a higher-risk exposure to someone with COVID-19 within the past 10 days, or are immunocompromised.
+- Patients are required to wear a mask if there is a suspected respiratory infection with symptoms (runny nose, cough, fever) or are immunocompromised.

 HonorHealth recognizes the basic human right to choose one's own support system in a time of need.
 An open visitation policy is designed to protect the patient's rights to receive any visitors they designate regardless of race, color, national origin, religion, sex, sexual orientation, gender identity or disability.
 All visitors will enjoy full and equal visitation privileges consistent with the patient preferences.